Common sense: Catholic theology

 Among Catholic theologians, writers such as theologian François Fénelon and philosopher Claude Buffier (1661–1737) gave an anti-Cartesian defense of common sense as a foundation for knowledge.
 Other Catholic theologians took up this approach, and attempts were made to combine this with more traditional Thomism, for example Jean-Marie de Lamennais.
 This was similar to the approach of Thomas Reid, who for example was a direct influence on Théodore Jouffroy.
-This meant basing knowledge upon something uncertain, and irrational.
-Matteo Liberatore, seeking an approach more consistent with Aristotle and Aquinas, equated this foundational common sense with the koinaí dóxai of Aristotle, that correspond to the communes conceptiones of Aquinas.
+This meant basing knowledge upon something uncertain and irrational.
+Matteo Liberatore, seeking an approach more consistent with Aristotle and Aquinas, equated this foundational common sense with the koinaí dóxai of Aristotle, which corresponds to the communes conceptiones of Aquinas.
 In the twentieth century, this debate is especially associated with Étienne Gilson and Reginald Garrigou-Lagrange.
 Gilson pointed out that Liberatore's approach means categorizing such common beliefs as the existence of God or the immortality of the soul, under the same heading as (in Aristotle and Aquinas) such logical beliefs as that it is impossible for something to exist and not exist at the same time.
 This, according to Gilson, is going beyond the original meaning.
 Concerning Liberatore he wrote:

 Endeavours of this sort always end in defeat.
 In order to confer a technical philosophical value upon the common sense of orators and moralists it is necessary either to accept Reid's common sense as a sort of unjustified and unjustifiable instinct, which will destroy Thomism, or to reduce it to the Thomist intellect and reason, which will result in its being suppressed as a specifically distinct faculty of knowledge.
 In short, there can be no middle ground between Reid and St. Thomas.

 Gilson argued that Thomism avoided the problem of having to decide between Cartesian innate certainties and Reid's uncertain common sense, and that "as soon as the problem of the existence of the external world was presented in terms of common sense, Cartesianism was accepted".